FloreauLuca/floreauluca.github.io/blogpost2.md

 ![](Data/BlogPost/BlogPost1/LoadResourceOpti.png)

-As you can see, the optimization reduce a lot the critical section (in red) and allow the main thread to work in parallel.
+As you can see, the optimization reduces a lot the critical section (in red) and allow the loading thread to work in parallel.

 ## II.
 IsResourceReady & GetResource

-The function **IsResourceReady** search if a resource is ready and the function **GetResource** will retrieve a resource by its **ResourceID**.
+The function **IsResourceReady** searches if a resource is ready and the function **GetResource** will retrieve a resource by its **ResourceID**.
 Firstly, I create a resource only when it's ready.
 However, that implies that I do a **find** which will go through the whole map to check if the **ResourceID** exists.
-That why I decided to create a **struct LoadPromise** which knows if the resource is ready.
+That's why I decided to create a **struct LoadPromise** which knows if the resource is ready.

 ![](Data/BlogPost/BlogPost1/FindVsReady.png)

-As you can see, the **find** is twice as long as the **ready**.
 As you can see, the **find** is twice as long as the **ready**

 ```cpp